sxs-collaboration/spectre/docs/Installation/Installation.md

 - You should edit source files in SPECTRE_ROOT in a separate terminal outside the container, and use the container only for compiling and running the code.
+- If you don't have the same Python version in your environment outside the container as the version inside the container, this will create problems with git hooks.
+The Singularity container uses python3.8 by default.
+Thus, it is up to the user to ensure that they are using the same Python version inside and outside the container.
+To use a different Python version in the container add `-D Python_EXECUTABLE=/path/to/python` to the cmake command above where `/path/to/python` is usually `/usr/bin/pythonX` and `X` is the version you want.
 - Unlike Docker, Singularity does not keep the state between runs.
 However, it shares the home directory with the host OS so you should do all your work somewhere in your home directory.